 Tuesday, February 24, 2009

-Last week, I took a solo trip to Texas to visit two very special ladies - my Grandmothers.
-I also enjoyed time with my Granddad, my parents, a few aunts and uncles and a cousin.
+Last week, I took a solo trip to Texas to visit my grandmothers and my granddad.
+I also enjoyed time with a few aunts and uncles and a cousin.
 The sun was shining through all my driving across the vast state of Texas (yes Aunt Linda - windows down, heater on, music loud) and there was beauty everywhere I looked.
-I had a magical time alone with both of my Grandmothers - holding their hands, listening and talking about old memories and catching up on the present.
-I thought my heart would burst with emotion from all of the memories and love and beauty of it all.
+I thought my heart would burst from all of the memories and love and beauty of it all.

-The reality of their lives is that they both grew up on farms in rural Texas, very poor, during the depression and the dust bowl days, in large families, and saw much more than their fair share of tragedies.
+The reality of my grandparents' lives is that they all grew up on farms, very poor, during the depression and the dust bowl days, in large families, and saw more than their fair share of tragedies.
 It's precisely that, I'm sure, that made them as tenacious as they are.
 My maternal Grandmother I've admired for her efforts to preserve and prioritize her family.
 She made Christmas gifts every year for her many Grandchildren - felt animals, dolls, and the like.
 She saved every letter anyone ever sent her, and made scrapbooks for each and every grandchild.
 She made copies of every old family photo for everyone, and put them in albums.
 Labeled.
 Before the digital age.
 She has made multiple photo albums for her children and grandchildren.
 I remember sending her negatives of a vacation as recently as college.
 She typed out her remembrances of her life and as much family history as she knew.

 My maternal Grandmother kept this growth record of all of her grandchildren in the doorway of a walk in closet my entire life.
 My first entry at 9 months is pictured at the lower left "Lecia 9 mo".